Skip to main content

 EU membership

-Wilson advocated for free trade policies and European integration, as reflected in today's European Union with 27 member countries.
-Norway and Iceland are closely aligned, but differ over fishing rights.
+Wilson advocated free-trade policies and European integration, as reflected in today's European Union with its 27 member countries.
+Norway and Iceland are closely aligned, though they differ over fishing rights.
 European Union Archives

 By 2024, the EU included 27 member countries.
 It had as its founding purpose the promotion of peace through economic ties between France and Germany, which had fought three destructive wars in 75 years.
 For economic and other reasons, since the beginning of economic integration, Western Europe has enjoyed uninterrupted peace.
 While European initiatives and decisions created the EU, because the overall goal of the component parts of Wilson’s program, including trade, was peace, the EU qualifies as a Wilsonian project.